marco-willi/camera-trap-data-pipeline/docs/reporting.md

 cd ~/camera-trap-data-pipeline
 ```

-The following examples were run with the following paramters (non-legacy):
+The following examples were run with the following parameters (non-legacy):
 ```
 SITE=GRU
 SEASON=GRU_S1